 To the west of the Western Ghats and the east of the Eastern Ghats lie the Coastal plains.
 The rivers Mahanadi, Godavari, Krishna and Kaveri drain into the Bay of Bengal.
 These rivers have formed fertile deltas at their mouths.
 The Sunderban Delta is formed where the Ganga and Brahmaputra flow into the Bay of Bengal.

 Two groups of islands also form part of India.
 Lakshadweep Islands are located in the Arabian Sea.
 These are coral islands located off the coast of Kerala.
 The Andaman and the Nicobar Islands lie to the southeast of the Indian mainland in the Bay of Bengal.

 Incredible India Campaign

-The Government of India started off a marketing campaign, “Incredible India” in 2002 to boost tourism in the country and project India as a credible tourist destination.
-The incredible diversity exists in India with varied people, their customs, topography, religion, culture, language, which itself perfectly suits the slogan ‘Incredible India’.
+The Government of India started off a marketing campaign, “Incredible India”, in 2002 to boost tourism in the country and project India as a credible tourist destination.
+The incredible diversity exists in India with varied people, customs, topography, culture, and language, which itself perfectly suits the slogan ‘Incredible India’.
 The campaign was launched by the Ministry of Tourism to promote India as a world-class tourist destination.

 Students must have found this essay on Incredible India useful for improving their essay writing skills.
 They can get the study material and the latest update on CBSE/ICSE/State Board/Competitive Exams at BYJU’S.